-Texas Rule of Civil Procedure 193.6, however, does not apply to parties named in the suit.333 Thus, named parties may testify as fact witnesses even though that party may have failed to provide their name as a fact witness in the discovery response in a timely manner.334 A named party to the suit may testify at trial "when [the] identity [of the party] is certain and when his or her personal knowledge of relevant facts has been communicated to all other parties, through pleadings by name and response to other discovery at least thirty . . . days in advance of trial."335 b.
+party to the suit may testify at trial "when [the] identity [of the party] is certain and when his or her personal knowledge of relevant facts has been communicated to all other parties, through pleadings by name and response to other discovery at least thirty . . . days in advance of trial."
+376 b.
 Expert Witnesses

-Under Rule 192.7, there are two types of expert witnesses: (1) a testifying expert,336 and (2) a consulting expert.337 A party may discover the identity, mental impressions, and opinions of a testifying expert, as well as the identity, mental impressions, and opinions of a consulting expert if those conclusions have been reviewed by a testifying expert.338 However, if those conclusions have not been reviewed by a testifying expert, neither the consulting expert's identity nor his conclusions are discoverable.339
+Under Rule 192.7, there are two types of expert witnesses: (1) a testifying expert, and (2) a consulting expert.
+A party may discover "the identity, mental impressions, and opinions of a" testifying expert, as well as the "identity, mental impressions, and opinions of a consulting expert whose mental impressions and opinions have . . . been reviewed by a testifying expert . . . ."
+However, if those conclusions have not been reviewed by a testifying expert, neither the consulting expert's identity nor his conclusions are discoverable.